About BYU

 Approximately 8 students are enrolled in the sociology graduate program at BYU every year.
 Students come into our program from all over the world and from a variety of cultural and intellectual backgrounds.
 Close professional interaction with faculty is an integral part of our program.
 This opportunity to work closely with a faculty mentor is an important part of a graduate education.

 Our faculty are active in research, teaching, and service, providing numerous opportunities for students to play a major role in many research and professional projects.
-Faculty have a number of different research interests, including international development, urban and rural studies, family, criminology and deviance, and the life course, to name a few.
+Faculty have a number of different research interests, including international development, urban and rural studies, family, criminology and deviance, and the life course.
 Graduate classes are typically small enough to be conducted within a seminar setting.
 As a student, this enhances your opportunity to interact at a more personal level with your mentors and peers.

 Professional Activities